polatolu/POVoiceHUD/README.md

 ## Required Frameworks

-There is 3rd party frameworks required for POVoiceHUD but you need to add some Existing Frameworks on iOS SDK.
+There are no 3rd party frameworks required for POVoiceHUD but you need to add some existing frameworks comes with iOS SDK.

 - AVFoundation.framework
 - AudioToolbox.framework